-Work In Orphanage in Costa Rica
+Work In Orphanage In Costa Rica (San Jose)

 Beginner to intermediate knowledge of Spanish is preferred (but not mandatory).
 If you cannot speak Spanish, we suggest you enroll in our Spanish language course to make your stay more rewarding – both for you and for the children you are helping.
 There are no specific qualifications needed to join IFRE's volunteer orphanage projects in Costa Rica.
 All volunteers are expected to be flexible and patient, as well as possess a passion and love for children.
 Experience working with street children is considered a plus.

 Volunteers in the orphanage/child care projects in Costa Rica will be assist the staff with the children/adolescent supervision, teaching English, playing games and helping with homework.
 Volunteers may also complete basic daily tasks around the orphanage including cleaning, helping with laundry and maintaining the property.
 Volunteers must be willing to assist with a variety of support beyond just working directly with the children.

 In Costa Rica, all volunteers stay with well-screened host families.
 Our host families are socially respected and are well versed in the art of hosting international volunteers.
 Host families offer a safe home, private rooms (occasionally rooms are shared with other same-gender volunteers) and shared bathroom facilities with running hot water and a “western” style toilet.
 Volunteers have the ability to do laundry at the house or the host family may offer to do it for you for a nominal extra fee.
 You receive three prepared meals per day.
 If you will be out of the house during lunch hour, you can request a lunch "to go" that you can take with you or eat out on your own.
 Host families provide typical meals that are traditional to Costa Rica.
 If a volunteer is staying longer and has Spanish, they may be allowed to stay at the children's home where they will live on-site and participate 24 hours per day with the children.